mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="gestures"></a>
 ### Gestures

-DALi has a gesture system which analyses a stream of touch events and attempts to determine the intention of the user.
+NUI has a gesture system which analyses a stream of touch events and attempts to determine the intention of the user.
 The following gesture detectors are provided:

  + **Pan:** When the user starts panning (or dragging) one or more fingers.